 Hungry for good pork meat?
 If the meat changes significantly during browning, this is a typical sign of poor meat quality.
 It is reasonable to assume that the ingredients of the meat are not in good condition.
-But how can this be prevented?
+But how can meat quality be improved?
 The answer is simple: with phytogenics.

 Good meat quality and phytogenics – a declaration of love

 I admit it.
 I am a passionate meat eater.
 And because I value good meat, I also know that tenderness and palatability are strongly related to the feeding of the animal.
 Carcass and meat quality are not only influenced by the genetic line or sex of the pig – it is the feed and especially natural, phytogenic feed additives that form the i-dot and make a good piece of meat something special.

 Improving meat quality with phytogenics – Here are three ways: